 If you’re considering whether Kafka or RabbitMQ is best for your use case, read on to learn about the different architectures and approaches behind these tools, how they handle messaging differently, and their performance pros and cons.
 We’ll cover the best use case for each of the tools, and when it might be preferable to rely on a full end-to-end stream processing solution.

-RabbitMQ is a general purpose message broker that supports protocols including, MQTT, AMQP, and STOMP.
+What is RabbitMQ?
+RabbitMQ is a general purpose message broker that supports protocols including MQTT, AMQP, and STOMP.
 It can deal with high-throughput use cases, such as online payment processing.
 It can handle background jobs or act as a message broker between microservices.

+What is Apache Kafka?
 Kafka is a message bus developed for high-ingress data replay and streams.
-Kafka is a durable message broker that enables applications to process, persist and re-process streamed data.
+Kafka is a durable message broker that enables applications to process, persist, and re-process streamed data.
 Kafka has a straightforward routing approach that uses a routing key to send messages to a topic.

 Kafka vs RabbitMQ – Differences in Architecture